schambon/SimRunner/README.md

 If you enable the HTTP interface in the config file, point your browser at http://(host):(port) to view a dynamic graph of throughput and latency.

-For distributed metrics collection (aggregate results from multiple SimRunners) take a look at https://github.com/schambon/SimRunner-Collector
+For distributed metrics collection (aggregate results from multiple SimRunners, if you have a very intensive workload) take a look at https://github.com/schambon/SimRunner-Collector

+For easy setup in EC2, a quick and dirty script to provision a machine etc. is at https://github.com/schambon/launchSimRunner

 Config file
 -----------